A Guide to the 7 Market Research Top Companies for 2026

 When to Choose Gartner

-Pro Tip: When using Gartner's research, don't just look at a vendor's position in a Magic Quadrant.
+Pro Tip: Don't just look at a vendor's position in a Magic Quadrant.
 Read the accompanying analysis to understand why they were placed there.
-The detailed strengths and cautions provide the most actionable insights for your specific needs.
-The data from these reports is often used in conjunction with a company's internal analytics, which can be powered by some of the top business intelligence tools available today.
+The detailed strengths and cautions provide the most actionable insights.
+The data from these reports is often used alongside a company's internal analytics powered by top business intelligence tools.

 Website: https://www.gartner.com